 Driver related issue

 If a printer is printing unreadable text or strange characters, you may be experiencing a driver related issue.
 Download the latest drivers for your printer and install them.
-A listing of printer manufacturers and links to the driver sections of their sites can be found on our printer drivers page.
+For a list of printer manufacturers and links to the driver sections on their websites, see our printer drivers index.

 Dirty or misaligned print heads